mautic/developer-documentation-new/docs/components/tracking_script.rst

 Called before built-in form validation.
 Implement this callback to override the built-in form validation logic.

-Your callbacks return value determines how the form will be processed:
+Your callback's return value determines the processing of the Form:

 1. Return ``True`` to skip the built-in form validation and **continue** with form processing.
 2. Return ``False`` to skip the built-in form validation and **prevent** the form submission.